graphprotocol/graph-node/docs/getting-started.md

 ![Data Flow Diagram](images/TheGraph_DataFlowDiagram.png)

-The high level data flow is as follows:
+The high level data flow dor a decentralized application using The Graph is as follows:
 1. A decentralized application creates/modifies data on Ethereum through a transaction to a smart contract.
 2. The smart contract emits one or more events (logs) while processing the transaction.
 3. Graph Node listens for specific events and fires handlers in a user-defined mapping.